Sigmmma/c20/src/content/h3/tags/object/item/weapon/readme.md

 # AI targeting parameters

-ai scariness: This value defines how much scariness this weapon contributes against other AI characters, allowing it to trigger certain behaviors like retreating or taking cover. see the [character](~) tag for more info about how AI scariness is calculated and what thresholds are used for certain behaviors.
+ai scariness (real): This value defines how much scariness this weapon contributes against other AI characters, allowing it to trigger certain behaviors like retreating or taking cover. see the [character](~) tag for more info about how AI scariness is calculated and what thresholds are used for certain behaviors.

 # Miscellaneous